-In testing the mediating role of customer satisfaction, we used SEM to consider explicitly the possible bias of measurement error on path estimates.
-Consistent with the procedures in psychology (e.g., Holmbeck 1997) and marketing (Andrews et al. 2004; Handelman and Arnold 1999; Selnes and Sallis 2003), our SEMs not only account for measurement error but also allow for a comprehensive test of the hypotheses related to mediation, moderation, and mediated moderation.
+In testing the mediating role of customer satisfaction we used structural equation modeling (SEM) to explicitly consider the possible bias of measurement error on path estimates.

+Consistent with the procedures in psychology (e.g., Holmbeck 1997) and marketing (Andrews et al. 2004; Handelman and Arnold 1999; Selnes and Sallis 2003), our SEM modeling not only accounts for measurement error, but also allows for a comprehensive test of hypotheses related to mediation, moderation, and mediated moderation.